 Impact

-The Admin Safety Guard plugin for WordPress contains an authentication bypass that uses an alternate path, allowing an attacker to exploit the password‑recovery mechanism.
-The flaw enables the replacement of a user’s password without providing the current password, thereby granting unauthorized access.
-This is classified as a CWE‑288 weakness, which directly undermines the integrity of user credentials.
+The Admin Safety Guard plugin for WordPress contains an authentication bypass that allows an attacker to exploit the password‑recovery mechanism via an alternate path or channel.
+The flaw permits changing a user’s password without verifying the current password, granting unauthorized access.
+This issue affects versions from the initial release through 1.2.6.
+The vulnerability is classified as CWE‑288, directly undermining the integrity of user credentials.

 Affected Systems

-Affected installations include any version of the Admin Safety Guard plugin from Themepaste dated 1.2.6 or earlier.
-No versions newer than 1.2.6 are listed as affected.
+Affected installations include any version of the Admin Safety Guard plugin from Themepaste dated through 1.2.6.
+Non‑upgraded installations remain susceptible to the vulnerability.

 Risk and Exploitability

-The EPSS score for this vulnerability is below 1 % and it does not appear in CISA’s KEV catalog, indicating a low likelihood of widespread exploitation.
+The CVSS score of 8.1 indicates high severity.
+The EPSS score is below 1 % and it does not appear in CISA’s KEV catalog, indicating a low likelihood of widespread exploitation.
 The likely attack path involves requesting a password‑reset link, capturing or obtaining the reset token, and then using it to set a new password.
 This path is inferred from the description; the exact method of token acquisition is not detailed in the source.
 If an attacker can intercept or guess the reset link, account takeover is possible.

 OpenCVE Enrichment